 Milk Supply Partner Number:

 Preferred Payment Ratio (tick one):

 1:1 Payment Ratio

 1:2 Payment Ratio

-Preferred Payment Syst em (tick one):
+Preferred Payment Syste em (tick one):

 APS payment system

 BPS payment system

 FPS payment system

-an authorised representa tive, you the repres document on behal e for and on behalf of, the Supplier.
-If signed by sentative represent and warrant that you have f of the Supplier and have no notice of
+Signed by, or by its authorised representative for and on behalf of, the Supplier.
+If signed by an authorised representative, you the representative represent and warrant that you have full authority to sign this document on behalf of the Supplier and have no notice of revocation of your authority.

 Name Signature

 Position held Date